 RMS Queen Elizabeth History Pages

-Built at the famed John Brown shipyard in Clydebank, Queen Elizabeth was the largest passenger ship built from her launch until 1996, when finally eclipsed by the Carnival Cruise Liner, Carnival Destiny.
+Built at the famed John Brown Shipyard in Clydebank, Queen Elizabeth was the largest passenger ship ever constructed, a title she held from her launch until 1996 – when finally eclipsed by the Carnival Cruise Ship Carnival Destiny.

 Finally placed into passenger service in 1946, Queen Elizabeth became a much loved Cunarder, operating a successful transatlantic shuttle service until the late 1960s.